adammurdoch/gradle-groovy-eclipse-compiler/README.md

 Building the plugin
 -------------------

-You'll need to use Gradle 0.9-rc-1.
-It does not work with earlier or later Gradle releases.
+You'll need to use Gradle 0.9-rc-2 or later.
+It does not work with earlier Gradle releases.

 Run `gradle install` to build the plugin and install it into the local maven repository.

 Using the plugin
 ----------------

-The plugin works with Gradle 0.9-rc-1.
+The plugin works with Gradle 0.9-rc-2 or later.
 To use it, you need to:

 1.  load the plugin from the local maven repository using a `buildscript { }` section
 2.  apply the `groovy-eclipse` plugin.